Proud Canadian Company

 What income do I need to qualify for a mortgage in Canada?

 You need sufficient income to keep your gross debt service ratio within lender limits, typically up to 39% for insured mortgages and around 35% for uninsured mortgages.
-In practice, many borrowers qualify for a mortgage between 3.5 and 4.5 times their gross annual income, depending on their debt levels and stress test requirements.
+In practice, many borrowers qualify for a mortgage of 3.5 to 4.5 times their gross annual income, depending on their debt levels and stress test requirements.

 Does the mortgage stress test reduce how much I can afford?